-I wanted to create a reliable resource for musicians, producers, composers, artists (regardless of skill level), etc. I want to help others to reach the level of success that I have without all the b*******.
+I wanted to create a reliable resource for musicians, producers, composers, songwriters and artists (regardless of skill level), etc. I want to help others to reach the level of success that I have without all the b*******.
 Granted, there are a lot of online production communities out there, but let’s be honest… Most are filled with people who haven’t the slightest idea what they’re doing.
 Most of them still think ‘Poor Man’s Copyright’ Is legit.
 Smh.

 So Why Diy Music Biz?

 Most people you run into via forums and social media don’t know what they’re talking about.
 A lot of them are speaking out of term with little to no experience running a successful business.
 If you’re not making a good consistent living from your craft then in my opinion, you’re not qualified to give anyone advice on doing so.

 Here are some topics covered on this site:

 - Music Licensing – The ins and outs of landing clients that utilize your music in TV/Film and Video Games.
 There’s a right and wrong way to play the field.
 A mentor of mine told me this was the real estate of the music industry (he wasn’t lying).

 - Sound Design – We cover everything from basic synthesis to sound replacement.
 The latter is good practice and very useful when landing high-end clients.

 - Gear Reviews – Software, hardware there are lots of tools available today.
 I’ll show you what’s needed to get the job done without breaking the bank.

 Where To Start?

 Keep in mind, I’m a DIY guy.
-I don’t believe in roadblocks, I go against the grain, I do what’s needed to make things happen.
+I go against the grain and do what’s needed to make things happen.